timgit/pg-boss/docs/readme.md

 ## `work()`

-Polls the database by a queue name or a pattern and executes the provided callback function when jobs are found.
-The promise resolves once a worker has been created with its unique id.
-You can monitor the state of workers using the `wip` event.
+Adds a new polling worker for a queue and executes the provided callback function when jobs are found.
+Multiple workers can be added if needed.

+Workers can be stopped via `stopWorker()` all at once by queue name or individually by using the unique id resolved by `work()`.
+Workers may be monitored by listening to the `wip` event.

 Queue patterns use the `*` character to match 0 or more characters.
 For example, a job from queue `status-report-12345` would be fetched with pattern `status-report-*` or even `stat*5`.